SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 \subsection{Salience-Determined Bit Allocation}

-In the following, we reveal phenomenon of spatial clustering in the distribution of weight salience, which inspires our proposed concept of structured mixed-precision quantization for LLMs, and then present the \textit{Salience-Determined Bit Allocation} (SBA) technique to optimize bit-width allocation.
+We reveal the spatial clustering of weight salience, which inspires our proposed concept of group-wise mixed-precision quantization for LLMs, and then introduce the \textit{Salience-Determined Bit Allocation} (SBA) technique to allocate the optimal precision to each group.